giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-30-python-code-for-object-oriented-printer-queue.md

     - *show_print_queue()* to show the length of the PrintQueue as well as the name, pages, and position of each PrintJob in it.

 Please note that, before adding the PrintJob to the PrintQueue, the Printer's *get_job()* method should check, in order:
-    1. if the argument provided is a PrintJob object
+  1. if the argument provided is not a PrintJob object
   2. if the PrintJob is already 'printed'
-    3. if the PrintJob is already in the PrintQueue and in case any of the above conditions is met it will need to raise a proper Exception.
+  3. if the PrintJob is already in the PrintQueue

+and in case any of the above conditions is met it will need to raise a proper Exception.

-Also, note that, before trying to show or print any PrintJob in the PrintQueue, all other Printer's methods should check if the PrintQueue is empty.
+Also, note that, before trying to show or print any PrintJob in the PrintQueue, all Printer's methods should check if the PrintQueue is empty.
 In case the PrintQueue is empty, the methods will need to raise a proper Exception.

 Hint: make use of a **queue** in your solution!